Jeremys556/imagecolorencoder/README.md

 # imagecolorencoder
-Encode messages by using the bits in the images' pixels' colors!
+Encodes messages into an image by changing the value of the red channel in the images' pixels

-Please ignore this for now; this project is a WIP
+Use 'encoder.py' and enter a value when running to encode an image.
+Use 'decoder.py' to decode a message from an image.
+'encoderImage.png' can be any png image, just make sure to give it the same name if you change the picture.